Brunei–Malaysia border: The border

-Brunei's maritime boundary with Malaysia until the 100 fathom isobath was inherited from the Sarawak (Definition of Boundaries) Order in Council 1958 No 1518 and the North Borneo (Definition of Boundaries) Order in Council 1958 No 1517, both of which defined the boundary between Brunei on the one hand, and Sarawak and Sabah, Malaysia, on the other.
+Brunei's maritime boundary with Malaysia until the 100 fathom isobath was inherited from the North Borneo (Definition of Boundaries) Order in Council 1958 (SI 1958/1517)and the Sarawak (Definition of Boundaries) Order in Council 1958 (SI 1958/1518), both of which defined the boundary between Brunei on the one hand, and Sarawak and Sabah, Malaysia, on the other.
 All three territories were then ruled by Britain.
-The powers for the order in council were derived from the British Colonial Boundaries Act of 1895.
+The powers for the orders in council were derived from the British Colonial Boundaries Act 1895 (58 & 59 Vict. c.
+34).

-Brunei and Malaysia still adhere to the British Orders in Council to define their territorial waters, where it was referred to in the Joint Statement made after the 18th Annual Leaders' Consultation between the Sultan of Brunei and Prime Minister of Malaysia on 3 November 2014 when reference was made to the Sarawak (Definition of Boundaries) Order in Council 1958 No 1518 as part of the boundary definition process under the terms agreed upon in the 2009 Exchange of Letters.
+Brunei and Malaysia still adhere to the British Orders in Council to define their territorial waters, where it was referred to in the Joint Statement made after the 18th Annual Leaders' Consultation between the Sultan of Brunei and Prime Minister of Malaysia on 3 November 2014 when reference was made to the Sarawak (Definition of Boundaries) Order in Council 1958 as part of the boundary definition process under the terms agreed upon in the 2009 Exchange of Letters.
 The Orders in Council are also used by Brunei to define the boundaries of its territorial water in its preliminary submission to the Commission on the Limits of the Continental Shelf over its claims to the outer limits of its continental shelf.

 The border can be divided into three sectors.
 From west to east, they are: